masinde70/Algorithms/README.md

 A stack is always compared to a stack of books on a table: the last book that's placed on the stack of books is the first one taken off the stack.

+#Undirected Graph
+A graph whose edges are undirected, meaning that they can be traversed in both direction.

+For example, a graph of friends would likely be undirected, since friendship is by nature bidirectional.